ntoll/BFD/README.md

 * Namespaced tags annotate data on openly writeable objects.
 The combination of namespace (who) and tag (what) provide meaningful context for the data tagged onto the object.
-* Tag values containing data about objects can be queried via predicate based comparison operations (`and`, `or`, `not`, `<`, `>`, `=`, `<=`, `>=`, `(`, `)`), or naive string matching a la SQL `like` (and case insensitive `ilike`) pattern matching operator on string values.
+* Tag values containing data about objects are typed and can be queried via predicate based comparison operations (`and`, `or`, `not`, `<`, `>`, `=`, `<=`, `>=`, `(`, `)`), or naive string matching a la SQL `like` (and case insensitive `ilike`) pattern matching operator on string values.
 Queries return specified tags on matching objects.
-* Namespaces and tags have admins, users and readers.
-Admins configure the namespaces/tags, users may annotate objects with the namespaces/tags and readers can see the namespaces/tags and their associated values.
+* Namespaces have admins and tags have users and readers.
+Admins configure the namespaces and tags belonging to their namespaces, users may annotate objects with the namespaces/tags and readers can see the namespaces/tags and their associated values.
 * Interrogate individual objects for readable namespaces/tags (that may match a pattern).
 * Events are raised when specific changes happen in the datastore.
 These are configured to call web-hooks so third parties can follow what's going on.
 The event log can be used observe how the object and associated values changed through time (i.e. versioning).
-* Data types understood by BFD: string, boolean, integer and floats.
+* Data types understood by BFD: string, boolean, integer, floats, datetime and duration.
+Geospatial types may also be added soon.
 Blobs of arbitrary bytes may also be stored (as a URL that references raw data identified by mime-type).
 There is no such thing as "null".
-If a value isn't known, the tag is removed (but its presence is retained in the event log).
+If a value isn't known, the tag is removed (but its historic presence is retained in the event log).

 ## Implementation